-Is cedar still my best choice for wood fencing in Omaha, NE?
+Is cedar still my best choice for wood fencing in Des Moines, IA?

 Due to the limited amount of old growth cedar trees and tight restrictions on forestry throughout the United States and Canada, most of today’s cedar is new growth.
 This new growth is from a species of cedar that grows quickly and establishes very little heartwood.
 Furthermore, the trees are much smaller when harvested only compounding the lack of the dark inner rings.
 Today’s cedar fencing is almost entirely harvested from sapwood.

 Today’s cedar fencing from sapwood cannot hold up to its reputation as the preferred choice for longevity in exterior applications as its lifespan is considerably shorter compared to yesterday’s heartwood cedar fencing.

 What are my options over cedar?

 With the restrictions and limitations on harvesting old growth cedar, the wood industry has moved on to more abundant species such as Douglas fir, white fir and incense cedar.